one-mb-rai/UnitConverter/docs/privacy.md

   We do not collect any personally identifiable information, such as names, addresses, or contact details, unless explicitly provided by the user.

 - **Usage Data:**
-  We may collect non-personal information about how the website is accessed and used.
+  We may collect non-personal information about how the app is accessed and used.
 This may include browser types, IP addresses, and other statistical data.

 ## Use of Information